smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Asterion had commanded troops for decades.
 Had earned his scars in honest combat, leading from the front, never asking his soldiers to bleed where he wouldn't.

 His nephew's shipping contracts with Athens sat on Theron's desk.
 Evidence of correspondence with enemy merchants.
 Proof enough for execution if Theron chose to interpret it that way.
-And Theron would choose.
-The lieutenant specialized in interpretation.

 During his campaigns, Asterion had won because he'd known when to hold position and when to advance.
 This wasn't that kind of fight.
 Not yet.